 What Causes Depression?

-Like with anxiety, it’s normal to experience bouts of depression every so often.
+Like with anxiety, it’s normal to experience bouts of depression occasionally.
 For example, feeling down or sad in response to life events, life changes, or illness is an expected human reaction.

 Depression is a complicated disease that has multiple potential underlying causes.
 Sometimes depression can be caused by stressful or traumatic life events or circumstances, or there can be a genetic component to the illness.
 Depression can also result from chemical dysregulation in the brain.